-Procedure: Connecting SUSE Linux Enterprise PAYG instances to Uyuni PAYG o Host: CSP URL of the machine o SSH Port: 22
+Procedure: Connecting SUSE Linux Enterprise PAYG instances to Uyuni PAYG

 - 1. Return to the SUSE Manager Server WebUI. - 2.
-Navigate to Admin > Setup Wizard > Pay-as-you-go and click the [+Add Pay-as-you-go] button. - 3.
+Navigate to Admin > Setup Wizard > Pay-as-you-go and click the +Add Pay-as-you-go button. - 3.
 Add a description. - 4.
 Complete the instance SSH connection data: